Fratoni-Mateus/Udacity-Pixel-Art-Maker/README.md

 A simple website to create 8-bits style pixel art.

 The idea of this project is to deepen and practice the knowledge acquired during the Udacity's course Intro to Programming Nanodegree.
-Although the site seems simple, some important fundamentals were applied to it.
+Although the site seems simple, important front-end web delevopment fundamentals were applied to it.

 ## Technologies used